patagonaa/music-sync-converter/README.md

 - works with any directory structure (does not force you into a certain way of managing your music library)
 - use a local directory or WebDAV (e.g. Nextcloud) as a source
 - exclude files/directories
-- use a local directory or MTP (Windows-only) as a target
+- use a local directory, MTP (Windows-only) or ADB as a target
 - convert unsupported files on-the-fly using FFMPEG
     - decision by extension, container, codec, profile, ...
     - override codec settings for certain paths